International Human Rights Advocacy Groups

 Defensa de los Derechos Humanos

-HURPEC - Human Rights in Nepal
+National Human Rights Commission of Nepal

 Rights Action for Mexico, Central America and Peru